Ebru Topçu: Galatasaray

+On July 8, 2025, she signed a new 1-year contract with Galatasaray.

 International career

 At the age of 14, she was admitted to the Turkey Girls' U-15 team.
 In her ever first international match, she scored three goals against the Russian girls on November 23, 2010.

 Topçu played at the 2012 UEFA Women's Under-17 Championship qualification matches in 2011 and at the 2013 UEFA Women's Under-17 Championship qualifications in 2012.

 In 2012, she scored one of the three goals for the Turkey women's U-19 team against the team from Ukraine at the International Kuban Spring Tournament.
 She shot two goals at the 2014 UEFA Women's Under-19 Championship qualification against Montenegro.
 On November 28, 2013, she scored the third goal for Turkey in the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match against Montenegrin team that ended with 3–1.

 In 2014, she debuted in the Turkey women's U-21 team's friendly match against Belgium, and scored a goal.